 - Work through the Planning for College Planner or The College Preparation Template.
 Research schools, schedule college visits, update your resume for your applications, dream.

 - Fun, sun, bonding, getting along with others, new skills and adventures.
 I’ve never heard of a camp that allows the kids to stay up all night, sleep all day, and make a mess of their cabin, so even though their duffle and clothes will be full of dirt, they will have an intact sleep/wake cycle when they return.

 - There are camps and classes for everything: badminton, musical theater, cheerleading, sewing, cooking, tennis, creative writing.
 Don’t miss the opportunity to improve a skill or acquire a new one.

 - Every point on the SAT or ACT will matter in college acceptances and scholarships.
 There are in-person classes, online classes, and review books.
-Consider paying your student for the hours spent studying.
-Our kids have used: “The Princeton Review, Cracking the ACT, Premium” “Kaplan: SAT Premiere.”
+Summer job ideas include can include paying your student for the hours spent studying.
+Our kids have used: “The Princeton Review, Cracking the ACT, Premium” and “Kaplan: SAT Total Prep

 Do you have projects you are “going to get to someday?”
 Hire your son or daughter to do one.
 Here are a few suggestions:

 - Scan photos

 - Video your house as a home inventory for insurance purposes.